 In an increasingly global society, the ability to respect and understand a variety of cultures is essential for international business or government work.
-To prepare you for work in the global world, we offer a major (BA) or minor in international relations.
+To prepare you for work in the global world, we offer a major (BA) or minor in international relations and security studies.

 What Will I Study?